MitchellGray100/MitchellGray100/README.md

 # Hi there 👋
 ___
-<h4>-Current Sophomore at Cornell University studying Computer Science in the College of Engineering.<br/>
+<h4>-Rising Junior at Cornell University studying Computer Science in the College of Engineering.
+Incoming DevOps Engineer Intern <a href="https://github.com/cmu-sei">@CMU-SEI.</a><br/>
 -Planning to get a minor in ORIE and a Masters of Engineering in Computer Science.<br/>
 -Favorite Project: Chess<br/>
 -Currently working on: LinearRegression and Paint<br/>